-For fall semester 2020 NYU is exploring new housing facilities and will make information available to students in the summer months.
-Out of an abundance of caution due to COVID019, homestays will not be offered this fall.
+Out of an abundance of caution due to COVID-19, homestays will not be offered for fall 2021 or spring 2022.
 Living in NYU Buenos Aires housing is mandatory and a condition of enrollment

 Housing Process and Availability